readermonad/readermonad.github.io/_posts/2017-03-13-first-meeting.md

 - We are planning to meet 3-4pm every Sunday.

-- We are going to start by catching up on basic category theory so everybody is on the same page, but we are going to move to following a series of lecture notes from a class taught at Cornell after the first couple weeks.
+- We are going to start by catching up on basic category theory so everybody is on the same page, ~~but we are going to move to following a series of lecture notes from a class taught at Cornell after the first couple weeks.~~ This was the original plan, but ultimately we decided to do a "top down" approach, wherein we pick a larger topic such as "haskell optics", look up their category theoretic definition, and work towards understanding that piece by piece.

 - We are going to communicate via a Slack chat, which will be set up soon.
   UPDATE: the chat is readermonad.slack.com.